Skip to content

 4. 04

-Dynamic generation of code or payloads at runtime to evade static analysis
+Runtime generation of code, or deferred loading of a payload, to evade static analysis

 field: user_inputop: regex